RenardJacobis/CSE-4202-2019-2020-Block-Chain-Voting-Application-for-Guyana/README.md

       - Secure pins available for testing are: 2083, 3013, 2003.
 - Click the "Vote" button.
 - On the newly loaded page, click the "View Election Results" Button to see the updated vote counts.
-- You can repeat the voting process two more times with the unused pins, but after that you must go back to Step 4.
+- You can repeat the voting process two more times with the unused pins and two different accounts from the ganache block chain, but after that you must go back to Step 4.

 # Special Thanks must be extended to Gregory from DAPP University whose tutorials and code repository were key to this project
  - The link to his website is: https://www.dappuniversity.com/